-If you are building an SAP system from scratch, use the Quick Sizer tool or apply the relevant sizing guidelines for your SAP product.
+If you want to size a new SAP application from scratch, use the Quick Sizer tool or apply the relevant sizing guidelines.

-If you have an SAP system running that you want to extend with new functionality and/or add new users or migrate to SAP HANA perform brownfield sizing.
+If you have an SAP system running that you want to extend with new functionality / additional users or migrate to SAP HANA, perform brownfield sizing.